Christianity vs. Islam

 The Quran is divided into 114 chapters called Suras (also spelled Surahs).
 A designation of, for example, 10:1 means Sura 10, verse 1.

 The Bukhari Hadiths are divided into nine volumes, then various books, then hadiths by number.
 The numbering system is governed by the volumes, not the books.
 So, a designation of 5:416 means volume 5, hadith number 416.
 Bukhari is usually presented online in book order, so you might have to hunt for a few seconds to get the correct volume.
 It might help to use the following table.
 Here are the nine volumes, with the book number at which the volume begins being in parentheses: 1 (1), 2 (13), 3 (27), 4 (51), 5 (57), 6 (60), 7 (62), 8 (73), 9 (83).
-The Muslim Hadiths are numbered consecutively, uninterrupted for the entire collection.
+Sometimes the hadith are cited with Volume, Book and Number--which makes it easier to find.
+So 8.73.68 means Volume 8, Book 73, Hadith 68.
+The hadiths by Sahih Muslim are numbered consecutively, uninterrupted for the entire collection.
 Here are some sources for Islamic books online:

-Center for Muslim-Jewish Engagement (Here are 3 versions of the Quran side-by-side)
+The Holy Quran (Here are 6 versions of the Quran side-by-side.)

-In the Name of Allah (This is a non-Muslim version of the Quran with explanation of passages)
+In the Name of Allah (a non-Muslim version of the Quran with explanation of passages)

 Top of pageSimilarities between Christianity and Islam